Mike Boynton

-Michael Boynton Jr. (born January 17, 1982) is an American basketball coach, currently an assistant coach at the University of Michigan.
-Previously he was the head coach at Oklahoma State University from 2017 to 2024.
+Michael Boynton Jr. (born January 17, 1982) is an American college basketball coach, currently the Wolverines men's basketball head coach at the University of Michigan.
+He was previously an assistant coach at Michigan under Dusty May, before replacing him in 2026.
+Prior to that, Boynton was the head coach at Oklahoma State University from 2017 to 2024.

 Playing career

-A native of Brooklyn, New York, Boynton led his high school basketball team at Bishop Loughlin Memorial High School to the city semifinals and earned first team All-New York City honors by averaging 15.0 points, 4.0 rebounds and 11.0 assists per game.
+A native of Brooklyn, New York, Boynton led his Bishop Loughlin Memorial High School basketball team to the city semifinals and earned first team All-New York City honors, averaging 15 points, 4 rebounds and 11 assists per game.

-While a player for the University of South Carolina Gamecocks from 2000 to 2004, Boynton made 129 three-pointers in 125 career games, finishing in the top ten in three-pointers made and fourth in career games played with the Gamecocks.
-Boynton and the Gamecocks made the 2004 NCAA Tournament.
-Boynton finished his playing career at South Carolina with a degree in African-American Studies.
+As a college basketball player for the University of South Carolina from 2000 to 2004, Boynton made 129 three-pointers in 125 career games, finishing in the top ten all-time and fourth in career games played with the Gamecocks.
+Boynton made the NCAA Tournament while with South Carolina in 2004.
+He graduated with a degree in African-American Studies.

 Coaching career

+Early years

-Boynton's post-playing basketball career began as a graduate manager at Furman in 2004–05.
-He then moved on to be an assistant coach at Coastal Carolina University from 2005 to 2007 before moving to Wofford College (South Carolina) for the 2007–08 season as associate head coach.
-Boynton returned to Columbia for the 2008–09 season as an assistant coach and stayed until 2013.
-Boynton moved with fellow assistant Brad Underwood when the latter became the head coach at Stephen F. Austin State University, commencing with the 2013–14 season.
-When Underwood accepted the head coaching position at Oklahoma State, Boynton moved to Stillwater, Oklahoma to serve as an assistant coach.
+Boynton's coaching career began as a graduate manager at Furman University in 2004.
+He then was an assistant coach at Coastal Carolina University from 2005 to 2007, before joining Wofford College as the associate head coach for one season.
+Boynton returned to his alma mater, South Carolina, in 2008 as an assistant coach and stayed until 2013.
+He followed assistant coach Brad Underwood when he became the head coach for Stephen F. Austin State University in 2013.
+When Underwood accepted the head coaching position at Oklahoma State in 2016, Boynton again followed him as a member of his staff.

+Oklahoma State

-On March 24, 2017, Boynton was named the 20th head coach of the Oklahoma State University men's basketball team following Underwood's departure for Illinois.
-He was fired on March 14, 2024, after having only reached the NCAA tournament once in seven years.
-A month later, Boynton was the first assistant coach hired by Dusty May at Michigan.
+On March 24, 2017, Boynton was named the 20th head coach at Oklahoma State University following Underwood's departure to Illinois.
+In 2020, Boynton recruited, signed and coached Cade Cunningham into being selected with the No. 1 overall pick in the 2021 NBA draft after his freshman season.
+In 2022 and 2023, he was named the head coach of the United States national under-19 team.
+USA won the gold medal at the 2022 FIBA Under-18 Americas Championship.
+The team placed fourth in the 2023 FIBA Under-19 Basketball World Cup.
+On March 14, 2024, Boynton was fired from Oklahoma State after reaching the NCAA tournament once in seven years.